mlienau/Blazor.SignaturePad/README.md

 ## Shout Out

-I want to thank [Mike](https://github.com/michaelfw2020) for raising this [issue](https://github.com/Mobsites/Blazor.SignaturePad/issues/2) concerning complex signature failures on Blazor Server when calling `toDataUrl()` method as well as his contribution to address this, which was happily merged into the source.
+I want to thank [Mike](https://github.com/michaelfw2020) for raising this [issue](https://github.com/Mobsites/Blazor.SignaturePad/issues/2) concerning complex signature failures on Blazor Server when calling `toDataUrl()` method and more importantly his contribution to address this, which was happily merged into the source.